gfilicetti/gke-github-deployment/github-actions/README.md

 - Invoking Cloud Build to build our container for ffmpeg

 ## Setting up GitHub Actions for Google Cloud

-To setup GitHub Actions securely with our Google Cloud environment we will need to do a one time setup for Workload Identity federation through a Google Cloud service account.
-[More info here.](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account)
+First we need to set up our GitHub environment to work with Google Cloud.

 ### Create a Fork